RobinKumar5986/wwwhisper/README.md

     pip install -r ./requirements.txt;
     # Generate configurations files for a site to protect.
 You need to
     # specify your email as admin_email, to be able to access the
     # admin web application.
-This step can be repeated to enable protection
+This step can be later repeated to enable
-    # for multiple sites.
+    # protection for multiple sites.
     ./add_site_config.py --site_url  http[s]://domain_of_the_site[:port] --admin_email your@email;

 ### Configure nginx